 Passing gas 2%

 More Glucotrol side effects » How it works Nesina Glucotrol alogliptin is an anti-diabetic drug.
 It improves your body's ability to use insulin to lower your blood sugar.
-Glucotrol (Glipizide) is an anti-diabetic drug.
-It stimulates your body to make more insulin to lower blood sugar.
-Type of medication Nesina Glucotrol Prescription only Available as Nesina Glucotrol Used for Nesina Glucotrol › Diabetes Mellitus Type 2 Risk factors for serious side effects Nesina Glucotrol Detailed Nesina (alogliptin) risks & warnings » › Use of other blood sugar lowering medicines › Alcohol › Intense physical activity › History of sulfa allergies Detailed Glucotrol (glipizide) risks & warnings »
+Glucotrol (glipizide) stimulates your body to release insulin and lower blood sugar.
+Type of medication Nesina Glucotrol Prescription only Available as Nesina Glucotrol Pill Extended release pill Used for Nesina Glucotrol › Diabetes Mellitus Type 2 Risk factors for serious side effects Nesina Glucotrol Detailed Nesina (alogliptin) risks & warnings » › Skipping meals or having inconsistent meal times › Drinking alcohol › Using other blood sugar-lowering medicine › People age 60 or older › Those with kidney and/or liver problems Detailed Glucotrol (glipizide) risks & warnings »

 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

-Alcohol Nesina Glucotrol No alcohol related info. › Avoid drinking alcohol.
+Alcohol Nesina Glucotrol No alcohol related info. › Avoid drinking alcohol while taking Glucotrol (glipizide).

-Weight Nesina Glucotrol No weight related info. › Can cause mild weight gain (2 to 3 pounds). › Can cause weight gain, dizziness, or stomach upset.
+Weight Nesina Glucotrol No weight related info. › Can cause mild weight gain of 2-3lb.
 Upsides and benefits Nesina Glucotrol › Oral blood sugar-lowering medicine. › Lowers A1c levels by around 1%.
-(Hemoglobin A1c measures your average blood sugar over time.) › Prevents the harmful effects of high sugar levels on your organs and blood vessels. › Rarely causes low blood sugar. › Patients taking alogliptin had less cold symptoms than patients taking Januvia. › Oral blood sugar-lowering medicine. › Lowers A1c levels by 1-2%.
-(Hemoglobin A1c measures your average blood sugar over time.) › Prevents the harmful effects of high sugar levels on your organs and blood vessels. › Might be a better choice for people with kidney problems compared to similar drugs because Glipizide isn't processed by the kidneys. › One of the least expensive diabetes medicines.
+(Hemoglobin A1c measures your average blood sugar over time.) › Prevents the harmful effects of high sugar levels on your organs and blood vessels. › Rarely causes low blood sugar. › Patients taking alogliptin had less cold symptoms than patients taking Januvia. › Lowers A1c levels by 1-2%. › Glucotrol (glipizide) is an oral medicine so it might be a good alternative for those who don't like injections. › Protects your organs and blood vessels by preventing the harmful effects of high blood sugar levels. › Okay to use by people with kidney problems. › Available as a generic form and is relatively cheap.
 Downsides and risks Nesina Glucotrol › Not as strong as other diabetes medicines.
-Your doctor might add it to your blood sugar-lowering regimen if your sugar levels are still too high. › Likely expensive since there's no generic version available. › Some people might get frequent throat infections or nasal congestion. › Higher risk of low blood sugar episodes than other kinds of oral diabetes medicines. › You have to check your blood sugar 2 to 5 times a week (less often once you are on a stable dose). › Can cause mild weight gain (2 to 3 pounds). › Loses effectiveness over time or as your body stops making insulin. › Food can cause unpredictable effects of the immediate-release version of Glipizide, so you have to take it at least 30 minutes before a meal.
-Tips from our pharmacists for people taking the medication Nesina Glucotrol › Can cause headache and cold-like symptoms. › Tell your doctor about any mental confusion, persistent abdominal pain, dark urine, yellowing of eyes/skin, or easy bruising. › Can be expensive depending on insurance coverage. › Check your blood sugar regularly. › Works best if you take it 30 minutes before a meal, usually your first big meal of the day. › Can cause weight gain, dizziness, or stomach upset. › Avoid drinking alcohol. › Eat regular, balanced meals to avoid low blood sugar. › Check your blood sugar regularly.
+Your doctor might add it to your blood sugar-lowering regimen if your sugar levels are still too high. › Likely expensive since there's no generic version available. › Some people might get frequent throat infections or nasal congestion. › Has a higher risk than other diabetes medicine for causing blood sugar levels to be too low. › While taking Glucotrol (glipizide), your blood sugars should be checked 2 to 5 times a week, but less often once you are on a stable dose. › Can cause mild weight gain of 2-3lb. › Might lose its effectiveness over time. › Needs to be taken 30 minutes before a meal for it to be most effective.
+Tips from our pharmacists for people taking the medication Nesina Glucotrol › Can cause headache and cold-like symptoms. › Tell your doctor about any mental confusion, persistent abdominal pain, dark urine, yellowing of eyes/skin, or easy bruising. › Can be expensive depending on insurance coverage. › Check your blood sugar regularly. › Take the medicine 30 minutes before eating, usually before your first big meal of the day. › Avoid drinking alcohol while taking Glucotrol (glipizide). › Eat regular and well-balanced meals to keep your blood sugar levels normal. › Check your blood sugar regularly. › Glucotrol (glipizide) can cause dizziness so avoid activities that require coordination until you know how your body can handle the medicine.
 Learn more More about Nesina Side effects Reviews & ratings Alternatives FDA package insert More about Glucotrol Side effects Reviews & ratings Alternatives FDA package insert